WinVector/sigr/cran-comments.md

 * using platform: x86_64-apple-darwin13.4.0 (64-bit)
 * using session charset: UTF-8
 * using option ‘--as-cran’
+* checking for file ‘sigr/DESCRIPTION’ ...
+OK
+* checking extension type ...
+Package
+* this is package ‘sigr’ version ‘0.1.5’

+One NOTE:

+Note_to_CRAN_maintainers
+Maintainer: ‘John Mount <jmount@win-vector.com>’

-No NOTEs, WARNINGs or ERRORs
+No WARNINGs or ERRORs.

 Status: OK

 ## Downstream dependencies